Boy George: Early life

+Boy George attended Middle Park Infant School and later attended Eltham Green Secondary School.
+He has said that he found every possible excuse to avoid going to school, and that he was "good at art, not bad at English – and appalling at maths".
+He added, "I left school with absolutely no qualifications.
+I missed every exam.
+Once I'd learned to read and write, I wasn't interested in school any more".
+Boy George has said that he was dismissed from school at age 15 after he dyed his hair orange.
+He has worked as a fruit picker, a printer, a makeup artist, and a model.

 Boy George was a follower of the New Romantic movement, which was popular in the UK in the early 1980s.
 He lived in various squats around Warren Street in Central London.
 He and his friend Marilyn were regulars at Blitz, a London nightclub run by Steve Strange and Rusty Egan.
 The pop artists that inspired him were Siouxsie and the Banshees, Roxy Music, Patti Smith, and the two major glam rock pioneers, David Bowie and T. Rex frontman Marc Bolan.
 On the impact of Bolan and Bowie on him, Boy George said:

 They represented a kind of bohemian existence that I—at that point—could only imagine living.
 I loved the music.
 The first time I ever saw Marc Bolan really, properly was singing "Metal Guru" and just loved him.
 I don't think you can separate an artist from what they wear or what they sing—it's kind of the complete package.
 It's something which is very organic and individual.

+Fashion and look were "important".
+He declared: "My original inspiration was Siouxsie Sioux".

 Career

 Culture Club

 Boy George's androgynous style of dressing caught the attention of music entrepreneur Malcolm McLaren (previously the manager of the Sex Pistols), who arranged for Boy George to perform with the group Bow Wow Wow.
 Going by the stage name Lieutenant Lush, his tenure with Bow Wow Wow proved problematic with lead singer Annabella Lwin.
 Boy George left the group and started his own band with bassist Mikey Craig.
 They were joined by Jon Moss (who had drumming stints with the Damned and Adam and the Ants) and then guitarist Roy Hay.
-Originally they were named Sex Gang Children, but settled on the name Culture Club.
+Originally they were named Sex Gang Children, but they later settled on the name Culture Club.
+The band formed in 1981.

 Britain, home of the brave new world of pop, has kept lobbing them over.
 One need only look at the current charts, which are flecked with such dauntless new-music wunderkinds as Eurythmics and Madness, not to mention the unlikeliest pop scion of them all, by george: Boy George O'Dowd of Culture Club.